vsteve96/SaveTheWorld/README.md

 ## Footer

 - The footer provides links to EarthSavers' social media profiles on Facebook, Twitter, YouTube, and Instagram.
+- _blank property were used on the social media buttons, so they all open in a new tab after clicking

 ## External Resources

-- The webpage uses the Font Awesome icon library to improve transparency on the header buttons and on social media icons in the footer
+- The webpage uses the Font Awesome icon library to improve transparency.
+- The Font Awesome icons were used:

+1. On the header buttons
+2. As custom bullet points in the descriptions next the buttons directing visitors to external links related to the relevant topics
+3. On social media icons in the footer

 ## Stylesheet